bitrix24/b24restdocs/api-reference/departments/department-fields.md

-# Get a list of field names for the department.fields
+# Get the list of department field names department.fields

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}